talyssonoc/structure/contributing.md

 ## Code of conduct

 In short: _Be nice_.
-Pay attention to the fact that Structure is free software, don't be rude with the contributors or with people with questions and we'll be more than glad on helping you.
+Pay attention to the fact that Structure is free software, don't be rude with the contributors or with people with questions and we'll be more than glad to help you.
 Destructive criticism and demanding will be ignored.

 ## Opening issues